Assistant Conductor; Chorus Master

-During the 2014-15 season, Andrew Whitfield serves as Assistant Conductor for Rigoletto, The Italian Girl in Algiers, and The Magic Flute as well as chorus master for all four 2014-15 productions.
-Last season, Mr. Whitfield made his debut as principal conductor for Opera San José’s production of Falstaff, and shared conducting duties for Hansel and Gretel.
-He moved to the Bay Area five years ago from New York City, where he served as music director for the famed Amato Opera, conducting nearly two hundred performances of two dozen operas.
+He moved to the Bay Area six years ago from New York City, where he served as music director for the famed Amato Opera, conducting nearly two hundred performances of two dozen operas.
 He joined the OSJ’s music staff as chorus master in January of 2011.
 In his inaugural season with the company, he collaborated with world-renowned chorus director Ian Robertson on Mozart’s Idomeneo, a co-production with the Packard Humanities Institute that garnered wide critical acclaim.
-He made his conducting debut at Opera San José in a double bill of La voix humaine and Pagliacci later that year, and returned to the podium for Bizet’s The Pearl Fishers and Il trovatore.
-Whitfield later returned to his native New York City where he conducted performances of Il barbiere di Siviglia at the Amore Opera.
+He made his conducting debut at Opera San José in a double bill of Poulenc’s La voix humaine and Leoncavallo’s Pagliacci later that year, and returned to the podium for Bizet’s The Pearl Fishers and Verdi’s Il trovatore.
+Whitfield later returned to his native New York City where he conducted performances of The Barber of Seville at the Amore Opera.

 In addition, Andrew recently conducted a concert of opera arias and scenes for Monterey Opera, as well as Donizetti’s Lucia di Lammermoor at Festival Opera, Puccini’s La bohème and Verdi’s La traviata at the Virago Theater.
 Last fall he participated in San Francisco Opera’s recent production of Wagner’s Lohengrin.
 He recently assisted Ian Robertson in the preparation of the choruses for the Verdi Requiem at the The Grand Teton Music Festival, conducted by Donald Runnicles.